-Consequently, I've made the decision to finish my counselling practice and dedicate myself to teaching Yoga and balancing both mind and body with Yoga & Talk Therapy.
-I am excited to be able to fully embrace the beautiful precept of yoga, which says that we are all already whole and perfect, all we need to do is come home to our true nature.
+Eventually, I made the wonderful decision to finish my counselling practice and dedicate myself to teaching yoga and to offering 1:1 healing and I haven't looked back.
+I am so happy for my work to fully embrace the beautiful precept of yoga, which says that we are all already whole and perfect, all we need to do is come home to our true nature.

 In my journey, I would like to honour all of my wonderful teachers, both yoga and counselling, and especially Debbie Avani (Avani Yoga Academy) and the lineage of yoga wisdom that she passed on.
 There are too many teachers to name them, all of whom have made such an impact on my work and life choices.
 But perhaps the biggest teacher of all has been life itself, once I stopped fighting it, I realised how much there was to learn and to embrace.